element-som/element-skills/README.md

 This repository is designed for users who want to install these skills from ClawHub and use them in OpenClaw.

+## Quick Start

-Copy the following prompt into OpenClaw to install both skills from ClawHub and check which environment variables still need to be configured.
+Copy the following prompt into OpenClaw.
+It will install both skills from ClawHub and then tell you which environment variables still need to be configured.

 ```text
 Install these two skills from ClawHub: